iblacksand/PyMathTools/README.md

 ---
-See Demo.py for an example of all of the functions it has.
+See Demo.py for an example of all of the functions and how to use them.